Aswan: Climate

 Aswan has a hot desert climate (Köppen climate classification BWh) like the rest of Egypt.
 Aswan and Luxor have the hottest summer days of any city in Egypt.
 Aswan is one of the hottest, sunniest and driest cities in the world.
 Average high temperatures are consistently above 40 °C during summer (June, July, August and also September) while average low temperatures remain above 25 °C. Average high temperatures remain above 23 °C during the coldest month of the year while average low temperatures remain above 8 °C. Summers are very prolonged and extremely hot with blazing sunshine although desert heat is dry.
 Winters are brief and pleasantly mild, though nights may be cool at times.

 The climate of Aswan is extremely dry year-round, with less than 1 mm of average annual precipitation.
-The desert city is one of the driest ones in the world, and rainfall doesn't occur every year, as of early 2001, the last rain there was seven years earlier.
+The desert city is one of the driest ones in the world, and rainfall does not occur every year; in early 2001, the last rain in Aswan had been seven years earlier.
 When heavy precipitation does occur, as in a November 2021 rain and hail storm, flash flooding can drive scorpions from their lairs to deadly effects.
 Aswan is one of the least humid cities on the planet, with an average relative humidity of only 26%, with a maximum mean of 42% during winter and a minimum mean of 16% during summer.

-The weather of Aswan is extremely clear, bright and sunny year-round, in all seasons, with a low seasonal variation, with almost 4,000 hours of annual sunshine, very close to the maximum theoretical sunshine duration.
+The weather of Aswan is extremely clear, bright and sunny year-round in all seasons, with low seasonal variation and almost 4,000 hours of annual sunshine – very close to the maximum theoretical sunshine duration.
 Aswan is one of the sunniest places on Earth.

 The highest record temperature was 51 °C on July 4, 1918, and the lowest record temperature was -2.4 °C on January 6, 1989.

-Infrastructure

 Education

 In 2012, the Aswan University was inaugurated, which is headquartered in the city.
 Aswan is also home to the Aswan Higher Institute of Social Work, which was established in 1975.